-- Direct outreach: You must develop a plan and describe activities to conduct outreach to youth who have run away, are experiencing homelessness, or at risk of becoming homeless or running away.
+- Direct outreach: You must develop a plan and describe activities to conduct outreach to youth who have runaway, are experiencing homelessness, or are at risk of becoming homeless or running away.
 You must seek out youth from your target populations who might not be aware of your program.
 You must provide information about the services you offer and the benefits of those services.
 Outreach activities may include monthly community canvassing, collaboration with community partners to host events, or other recruitment efforts. - Education and awareness: You must tell the community about your program by developing and distributing materials about your services and benefits.
 Materials might include social media posts and public service announcements.
-You can also raise awareness of your program by collaborating with other youth- and familyserving organizations, law enforcement, health care providers, legal services, and other partners. - Coordination: You must contact the National Communication System for Runaway and Homeless Youth (currently operated by the National Runaway Safeline) to inform them of your national, state, and local resources, and how to connect youth in need with those resources. - Youth engagement and collaboration: You must engage youth with lived experience to help you locate other youth and design individualized approaches to meet youths' needs.
+You can also raise awareness of your program by collaborating with other youth- and familyserving organizations, law enforcement, health care providers, legal services, and other partners. - Coordination: You must coordinate with the National Communication System for Runaway and Homeless Youth (currently operated by the National Runaway Safeline) to provide information on the resources available in your community. - Youth engagement and collaboration: You must engage youth with lived experience to help you locate other youth and design individualized approaches to meet youths' needs.
 Including youth with lived experience ensures that your education and awareness strategies are grounded in youth voices and collaboration.